matrix-org/matrix-spec-proposals/specification/modules/push.rst

 Tweaks
 ^^^^^^
-The ``set_tweak`` key action is used to add an entry to the 'tweaks' dictionary that is sent in the notification poke.
+The ``set_tweak`` action is used to add an entry to the 'tweaks' dictionary that is sent in the notification request.
 The following tweaks are defined:

-sound
+``sound``
-  A sound to be played when this notification arrives. 'default' means to play a default sound. highlight
+  A string representing the sound to be played when this notification arrives.
+  A value of ``default`` means to play a default sound.
+``highlight``
-  Whether or not this message should be highlighted in the UI.
-This will normally take the form of presenting the message in a different colour and/or weight.
+  A boolean representing whether or not this message should be highlighted in the UI.
+This will normally take the form of presenting the message in a different colour and/or style.
 The UI might also be adjusted to draw particular attention to the room in which the event occurred.
-The value may be omitted from the highlight tweak, in which case it should be read as if it had a value of true.
+The ``value`` may be omitted from the highlight tweak, in which case it should default to ``true``.

-Tweaks are passed transparently through the Home Server so client applications and push gateways may agree on additional tweaks, for example, how to flash the notification light on a mobile device.
+Tweaks are passed transparently through the homeserver so client applications and Push Gateways may agree on additional tweaks.
+For example, a tweak may be added to specify how to flash the notification light on a mobile device.

-If a kind of tweak that a client understands is not specified in an action, the client may choose a sensible behaviour for the tweak.

 Conditions
 ++++++++++

-Override, Underride and Default rules have a list of 'conditions'.
-All conditions must hold true for an event in order for a rule to be applied to an event.
+Override, Underride and Default Rules MAY have a list of 'conditions'.
+All conditions must hold true for an event in order to apply the ``action`` for the event.
 A rule with no conditions always matches.
-Matrix specifies the following conditions, although if Home Servers wish to support others, they are free to do so:

-event_match
+Room, Sender, User and Content rules do not have conditions in the same way, but instead have predefined conditions.
+These conditions can be configured using the parameters outlined below.
+In the cases of room and sender rules, the ``rule_id`` of the rule determines its behaviour.
+The following conditions are defined:

+``event_match``
   This is a glob pattern match on a field of the event.
 Parameters:
-   * 'key': The dot-separated field of the event to match, e.g. content.body
+   * ``key``: The dot-separated field of the event to match, e.g. ``content.body``
-   * 'pattern': The glob-style pattern to match against.
-Patterns with no special glob characters should be treated as having asterisks prepended and appended when testing the condition. profile_tag
+   * ``pattern``: The glob-style pattern to match against.
+Patterns with no special glob characters should be treated as having asterisks prepended and appended when testing the condition.

+``profile_tag``
-  Matches the profile_tag of the device that the notification would be delivered to.
+  Matches the ``profile_tag`` of the device that the notification would be delivered to.
 Parameters:

-   * 'profile_tag': The profile_tag to match with.
+   * ``profile_tag``: The profile_tag to match with.

-contains_display_name
+``contains_display_name``
-  This matches unencrypted messages where content.body contains the owner's display name in that room.
+  This matches unencrypted messages where ``content.body`` contains the owner's display name in that room.
 This is a separate rule because display names may change and as such it would be hard to maintain a rule that matched the user's display name.
-This condition has no parameters. room_member_count
+This condition has no parameters.

+``room_member_count``
   This matches the current number of members in the room.
+Parameters:
-   * 'is': A decimal integer optionally prefixed by one of, '==', '<', '>',
-     '>=' or '<='.
-A prefix of '<' matches rooms where the member count is strictly less than the given number and so forth.
-If no prefix is present, this matches rooms where the member count is exactly equal to the given number (i.e. the same as '==').
+   * ``is``: A decimal integer optionally prefixed by one of, ``==``, ``<``, ``>``, ``>=`` or ``<=``.
+A prefix of ``<`` matches rooms where the member count is strictly less than the given number and so forth.
+If no prefix is present, this parameter defaults to ``==``.

-Room, Sender, User and Content rules do not have conditions in the same way, but instead have predefined conditions, the behaviour of which can be configured using parameters named as described above.
-In the cases of room and sender rules, the rule_id of the rule determines its behaviour.

 Push Rules: API
 ~~~~~~~~~~~~~~~